-With the Covid-19 pandemic waning in India, the other aspects of the economy came to the fore, especially the increasing inflation which appears to be one of the major factors dampening economic growth prospects.
+With the Covid-19 pandemic waning in India, the other aspects of the economy came to the fore.
+Especially the increasing inflation which appears to be one of the major factors dampening economic growth prospects.
 Most of the international financial institutions and global rating agencies have lowered India’s economic growth forecasts this month.
-The silver lining was that India’s innovative capacity and achievements were highlighted in the Global Innovation Index 2022.
+The silver lining was that India’s innovative capacity and achievements get highlights in the Global Innovation Index 2022.

 The Asian Development Bank recently released Asian Development Outlook (ADO) 2022 Update: Entrepreneurship in the Digital Age.
 As per the report, India’s economy grew 13.5% year on year in the first quarter of fiscal year 2022 (FY2022, ending 31 March 2023) reflecting strong growth in services.
 However, GDP growth revise down from ADO 2022’s forecasts to 7.0% for FY2022 and 7.2% for FY2023.
 As price pressures expect to impact domestic consumption adversely.
 And sluggish global demand and elevated oil prices will likely be a drag on net exports.

 This Update expects inflation in India to be higher than ADO 2022’s forecast, averaging 6.7% in FY2022.
 And moderating to 5.8% in FY2023 as demand pressures from strengthening economic activity will tamp down by easing supply bottlenecks.
 The slowdown in global growth and high oil prices will hurt India’s export prospects in FY2022.
 Imports will grow faster on rising domestic demand, and remittances may fall as global income falters, despite a depreciating rupee.
 On balance, India’s current account deficit in both fiscal years is expected to widen beyond the earlier forecasts, rising to 3.8% of GDP in FY2022 and narrowing to 2.1% in FY2023.

 Moody’s Reduces Economic Growth –